Generations of Jet

 How technology helped reduce accidents

-Statistics over the life of each aircraft generation show a significant improvement in the level of safety, especially since the introduction of third-generation and the latest fourth-generation.
-Introducing TAWS technology with the third-generation aircraft saw a huge reduction in the number of CFIT fatal accidents when compared to the previous first and second-generation aircraft.
+Statistics over the life of each aircraft generation show a significant improvement in the level of safety, notably since the introduction of generation 3 aircraft, further enhanced by the latest generation 4 aircraft.

 Comparison of accident rates by generation of aircraft provides a clear illustration of the value of commercial aviation industry investments in technology to improve safety.

-The introduction of the Flight Management System (FMS), improved navigation displays, and the Terrain Awareness and Warning System (TAWS) with the third-generation aircraft significantly reduced the number of CFIT fatal accidents when compared to the previous first and second-generation aircraft.
+The introduction of the Flight Management System (FMS), improved navigation displays, and the Terrain Awareness and Warning System (TAWS) with generation 3 aircraft significantly reduced the number of CFIT fatal accidents when compared to the previous generation 1 and generation 2 aircraft.

-The benefits of fly-by-wire technologies and energy management systems, which were first introduced on the fourth-generation aircraft, show a lower rate of LOC-I and RE accidents when compared with the previous third-generation aircraft.
+The benefits of fly-by-wire technologies and energy management systems, which were first introduced on generation 4 aircraft, show a lower rate of LOC-I and RE accidents when compared with the previous generation 3 aircraft.

 More detailed analysis of the influence of these technologies on reducing the accident rate is introduced here.